 Their statement: “Whether it’s a first date or the 30th date, sometimes dinner or drinks just won’t cut it.
 So we are offering something uniquely different to a typical night out.
 Spend a romantic evening creating a very personal piece of artwork with your date or partner by your side at our modern painting studio.” – Check it out here.

-NYC: Valentine’s Day Couples BYOB Painting Class Party
+NYC: Valentine’s Day Couples Painting Class at The Art Studio NY

 Their statement: “Uncork your creative expression with your sweetie in this romantic NYC Valentine’s Day date to be remembered!
-Sip your favorite wine, enjoy unlimited inspiration as you connect as a couple, re-spark your inner-artists, and create a be-you-tiful painting to hang in your home.
+Enjoy unlimited inspiration as you connect as a couple, re-spark your inner-artists, and create a be-you-tiful painting to hang in your home.
 During just one date night!” – Check it out here.